gkkpch/volumio-initramfs/README.md

 These volumio-specific functions and/ or overrides are placed in script file volumio-functions.

 ## **Using Breakpoints**
-Breakpoints are designed to let initramfs stop at pre-defined (but optional/ configurable) locations in initramfs.
+Breakpoints are a big step forward for debugging, designed to let initramfs stop at pre-defined (but optional/ configurable) locations in initramfs.
 When a breakpoint is reached, initramfs jumps to a shell.
 It is not an endpoint,leaving the shell continues the initramfs flow.
 This is different from the way debugging is done with the current version, which stops initramfs alltogether.

-Valid breakpoints are:
+## Valid breakpoints are:
 ```
 cmdline, modules, backup-gpt, srch-firmw-upd, srch-fact-reset, kernel-rollb, kernel-upd, resize-data, mnt-overlayfs, modfstab, switch-root
 ```